EBhuvan06/sky2syn_week_1/README.md

 <details>
 <summary>IF Case Construct</summary>

-## If
+## If[used in always block]
-If is mainly used to create priority logic
+If is mainly used to create priority logic. \
+It should be used in always block and variable we are trying to assign to the if must be register variable.
 ```
 syntax
 if <condition>         if <condition 1>